Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Coffee, Wood, and a Whole Lot of Mess

-You know, sitting here with a steaming cup of coffee in my hand, I can’t help but think back to that time I tackled my first project with Woodmaster Woodworks in .
+You know, sitting here with a steaming cup of coffee in my hand, I can’t help but think back to that time I tackled my first project with Woodmaster Woodworks in Raleigh.
 It’s one of those places that feels less like a store and more like a community.
 Honestly, walking in there, I immediately got that comforting vibe—like a second home, with the smell of freshly cut wood wafting through the air and the sound of saws buzzing away.

 It was a rainy Saturday when I thought, “Hey, maybe I should try my hand at building something.”
 Now, mind you, I’ve dabbled a little bit here and there, but I’m no craftsman.
 I guess I’m just the average Joe, you know?
-I got all excited about making a —the perfect centerpiece for my living room to impress the family.
+I got all excited about a coffee table—the perfect centerpiece for my living room to impress the family.
 I had this vision in my head, a kind of rustic charm with a touch of modern elegance.
 Spoiler alert: that vision was more than a little ambitious.

 The Day I Almost Gave Up